linzhonghua1984/linzhonghua1984/README.md

 ### Hi there 👋
+I work at Guangxi Normal University as a teacher, specializing in computer science and programming algorithms.

 <!--
 **linzhonghua1984/linzhonghua1984** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.